pirogram/pirogram-content/books/programming-with-python/025-list-of-values/topics/040-list-indexing.md

   ![list indexing](assets/img/list-indexing.svg)

-  Why does the list position numbering start from `0` instead of `1`.
+  Why do the list position numbers start from `0` instead of `1`.
 It's a perspective thing.
 Early programming languages made this choice and it has become the default since then.
 You'll get used to it (after a while).

   Another nuance here is the terminology.
 Instead of _position_, people use the term _index_.
 There isn't much philosophy behind it.
 While it's more convenient to think in terms of position, _index_ is the term adopted by programming languages.